AWS Lambda

 kubectl get upstream -n gloo-system aws-upstream -o yaml

 3. Create a VirtualService resource containing a routeAction that points to the AWS Lambda upstream.
-Note that this resource directs Gloo Edge to route requests directly to the Lambda upstram, but does not manipulate the JSON response.
+Note that this resource directs Gloo Gateway to route requests directly to the Lambda upstram, but does not manipulate the JSON response.

 kubectl apply -f - <<EOF